hapijs/joi/API.md

 - Runs base validation using the `validate` method defined below.
 If a validation error is returned, the process will be aborted regardless of `abortEarly`.
 - Runs validation rules.

-**Note that extended schemas do not change the order in which Joi performs the above steps**
+**Note that extending schemas do not change the order in which Joi performs the above steps**

 The [`extend()`](#extendextensions) method adds custom types to **joi**.
 Extensions can be:
 - a single extension object.